A K-theory spectrum for cobordism cut and paste groups: is a spectrum

 in the following way.
 We first relabel the indecomposable components of $\alpha$, i.e., the components that had label $i \in \{1, \ldots , m\}$ will be labelled by $f(i)$ instead.
 Next we remove those components that got labelled by the basepoint and call the resulting element $(\alpha', L')$. \end{proof}

-\begin{lemmasection} The simplicial $\Gamma$-space $\tilde{A}$ is levelwise special in the sense that the $\Gamma$-space $n_{+} \mapsto \tilde{A}(n_{+})_k$ is special for every $k$. \end{lemmasection} \begin{proof} We need to show that for every $k$ the Segal map is a weak homotopy equivalence
+\begin{lemmasection} The simplicial $\Gamma$-set $\tilde{A}$ is levelwise special in the sense that the $\Gamma$-set $n_{+} \mapsto \tilde{A}(n_{+})_k$ is special for every $k$. \end{lemmasection} \begin{proof} We need to show that for every $k$ the Segal map is a weak homotopy equivalence

 where $\tilde{A}(e_i)$ sends $(\alpha, L)$ to $\alpha_i$, the union of indecomposable components of $\alpha$ that are labelled by $i$.
 Note that in $\tilde{A}(1_{+})$ there is no choice for the labelling, all components have to be labelled by the element $1$.
-The image of the Segal map is given by the subspace
+The image of the Segal map is given by the subset

 where two $k \times k \times k$ diagrams $\beta$ and $\gamma$ are called disjoint if the cobordisms (viewed as subsets in $[0,1] \times \R_+\times\R^\infty$) coming from the corresponding edges of the diagrams $\beta$ and $\gamma$ are disjoint.
 More precisely, if we denote by $\beta_{a,b,[c, c+1]}$ the restriction of the diagram $\beta$ to the edge that connects the vertices $(a,b,c)$ and $(a,b,c+1)$ and encodes an embedded cobordism, then we require the cobordisms $\beta_{a,b,[c, c+1]}$ and $\gamma_{a,b,[c, c+1]}$ to be disjoint for all $a,b \in \{0 , \ldots , k\}$ and $c \in \{0 , \ldots , k-1 \}$.